google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Kelvin is named after Lord Kelvin, whose full name is Sir William Thomson, Baron Kelvin of Largs, and Lord Kelvin of Scotland.
 His scale starts at 0 degrees Kelvin, which is named temperature.

-Lord Kelvin took the thought of temperature one step further together with his invention of the Kelvin scale in 1848.
+Lord Kelvin took the thought of temperature one step further, and he invented the Kelvin scale in 1848.
 The Kelvin scale measures the coldest temperature there are often.
-He said there was no upper limit ofonow hot things can get, but he said there was a limit on how cold things can get.
+He said there was no upper limit of how hot things can get, but he said there was a limit on how cold things can get.
 Kelvin developed the idea of Absolute Zero.

 This is at minus 273.15 degrees Celsius (or -523.67 F)!
-At this temperature, the temperature is the lowest possible temperature, occurring when no heat remains during a substance.
+At this temperature, the lowest possible temperature occurs when no heat remains during a substance.

 Absolute zero is the point at which molecules don’t move (relative to the remainder of the body).
-As far as scientists know, nothing within the universe can get that cold!
+As scientists know, nothing within the universe can get that cold!

 How Does a Thermometer Work Accurately?